exoplatform/exo-documentation/docs/UsingKudos.rst

 |image4|

-If you have no more kudos left for the current period, a warning message will be displayed in the popover as well as the information about the kudos you already sent.
+If you have no  kudos left for the current period, a warning message will be displayed in the popover as well as the information about the kudos you already sent.

 |image5|